It’s never too late to go after something you want and make your life better.

 How can you create what you want with your current situation?

 Example of a situation: You don’t have a car.
-Depending where on this planet you live, you may or may not have a car.
 Or maybe your family has only one car and you have to share it.
-Whatever your case may be, know your situation and accept it and work with it.
+Whatever your current (because everything changes) situation, accept it and work with it.
 So you know in order to fulfill your wishes, you would like a gym walking distance.
 Or get creative.
 No car?
-Find or recruit a gym buddy that you can carpool with.
+Find a gym buddy you can carpool with.

 www.fitnessblender.com is a great exercise website with tons of free videos.

 www.bettyrocker.com – love her!
 Great workouts & healthy eating tips.

 Try workout videos from the library.